cptmorgan-rh/ocp4-aio-vsphere-upi-lab/README.md

    * Before you install Ansible, install the `epel-release`, run `yum -y install epel-release`
 4. Your DNS Provider (PiHole, AdGuard, etc) should be configured to lookup your `base_domain` from your `coredns_vm.ipaddr`
    * Optionally, you configure the `coredns_vm.upstream_dns` to be your primary DNS Server and then configure your workstation or bastion host to use the CoreDNS Server as your primary DNS Server.
+   * If you wish to use the CoreDNS as your primary DNS Server see the [deploy-aio-lab.yml Extra Variables](https://github.com/cptmorgan-rh/ocp4-aio-vsphere-upi-lab#deploy-aio-labyml-extra-variables) section below.

  ## Installation Steps